rpothin/PowerPlatform-ALM-With-GitHub-Template/Documentation/Repository-Setup.md

 | solutionChecker </br> maximumNumberMediumSeverityPoints                   | Maximum number of medium severity points identified during the execution of the solution checker allowed to continue                                                                                                               | 5                                                      |

 > *Notes:*
+>
 > - *You can find the code for the URL for a Dataverse environment for a considered region in the [Datacenter regions](https://docs.microsoft.com/en-us/power-platform/admin/new-datacenter-regions) documentation page.*
 > - *You can use the commands below from the [Microsoft.PowerApps.Administration.PowerShell](https://www.powershellgallery.com/packages/Microsoft.PowerApps.Administration.PowerShell) PowerShell module to find the information for the configurations of Dataverse environments:*
 >   - *The [Get-AdminPowerAppEnvironmentLocations](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/get-adminpowerappenvironmentlocations) command (**LocationName** column value in results) can be used to get all the supported locations for Dataverse environments*
 >   - *The [Get-AdminPowerAppCdsDatabaseCurrencies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/get-adminpowerappcdsdatabasecurrencies) command (**CurrencyName** column value in results) can be used to get all the supported currencies for a specific location for Dataverse environments*
->    - *The [Get-AdminPowerAppCdsDatabaseLanguages](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/get-adminpowerappcdsdatabaselanguages) command (**LanguageDisplayName** column value in results) can be used to get all the supported languages for a specific location for Dataverse environments*
+>   - *The [Get-AdminPowerAppCdsDatabaseLanguages](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/get-adminpowerappcdsdatabaselanguages) command (**LanguageName** column value in results) can be used to get all the supported languages for a specific location for Dataverse environments*
 > - *Valid options for **environment.xxx.skuName** configurations are: Trial, **Sandbox, Production, SubscriptionBasedTrial** (source [microsoft/powerplatform-actions/create-environment](https://github.com/microsoft/powerplatform-actions/blob/30b7cbe414cf675d173d8af70e06c1ed7eef10f3/create-environment/action.yml#L36))*
 > - *Valid options for **solutionChecker.geography** configuration can be found in the [Invoke-PowerAppsChecker](https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.checker.powershell/invoke-powerappschecker?view=pa-ps-latest#parameters) Micrsoft documentation page*